microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Sharing/README.md

 Scripts for in editor use only.

 ##### SharingMenu.cs
-Enables users to start the Sharing Service, Sharing Manager, and Profiler from the Unity Editor via the HoloToolkit Menu.
+Enables users to start the Sharing Service, Sharing Manager, and Profiler from the Unity Editor via the Mixed RealityTool kit Menu.

 ##### SharingStageEditor.cs
 Draws the default Sharing Stage Inspector and adds the SyncRoot Hierarchy view so users can quickly verify Sync Object updates.

 #### [SDK](Scripts/SDK)
 ---
-Contains scripts compiled from the native [HoloToolkit\Sharing](https://github.com/Microsoft/HoloToolkit/tree/master/Sharing) repository and using the SWIG tool to generate different language bindings.
+Contains scripts compiled from the native [MixedRealityToolkit\Sharing](https://github.com/Microsoft/MixedRealityToolkit/tree/master/Sharing) repository and using the SWIG tool to generate different language bindings.

 #### [Spawning](Scripts/Spawning)
 ---